CerisWhite/Fluoresce/README.md

 # Fluoresce, a pure JS JSON-based DB
 Made for me to use with my projects, mostly.

 This server uses a TCP socket on port 4781 (bound to 127.0.0.1) to accept JSON information.
-Examples of this are in `testing.js`

 To use Fluoresce yourself, run it, and edit the `driver.js` file to include the generated "passkey".
 Afterwards, add the `driver.js` file to your project and use require to include it